 My father-in-law absolutely loved my lasagna.
 He’s been gone for a few years now, but I always think of him when I make it for dinner.
 I wish that I could take credit for putting this Italian Lasagna recipe together, but I can’t.
 Many years ago I had followed the recipe on the back of the Creamette lasagna box and was sold.
 However, each time I wanted to make it, I just looked on the back of the box, always throwing the one away before it.

 One day I was in the grocery store picking up the noodles.
 I looked on the back of the box and it had a recipe for “Vegetable Lasagna” on the back.
 Oh no!
 I checked every box on the grocery store shelf, but alas, no Italian Lasagna recipe.
 ACK!

 So I hoped and prayed that I still had a box in the cabinet.
-I was lucky, there was still half a box of noodles on my shelf at home, so I immediately cut the recipe off the box and taped it to a piece of paper. it’s tattered, it’s splattered, but it’s tried and true and holds a special place in my recipe binder. :) And now I will share that lost recipe with you as I think it’s the best recipe around.
-I learned a noodle soaking trick rather than boiling them and it made a world of difference, you’ll find it in the printable instructions below.
+I was lucky, there was still half a box of noodles on my shelf at home, so I immediately cut the recipe off the box and taped it to a piece of paper.
+It’s tattered and sauce splattered, but it’s tried and true and holds a special place in my recipe binder.

 - 1 lb bulk Italian sausage